fzanazwar/portfolio-project/README.md

 # Predicting Machine Type Failure

 This project is about predicting the type of machine failure based on certain environmental factors and operational settings of the machine using a machine learning model.
+The machine learning model with its optimised hyperparameters was successful in producing a high accuracy result and low false negatives.

 ## DATA
 A summary of the data you’re using, remembering to include where you got it and any relevant citations.